-Name Age Position Dale R. Olseth 68 Chairman and Chief Executive Officer James C. Powell 49 President and Chief Operating Officer Stephen C. Hathaway 43 Vice President and Chief Financial Officer Patrick E. Guire, Ph.D 62 Senior Vice President of Research and Chief Scientific Officer Andrew B. Summerville 53 Vice President of Sales and Marketing Walter H. Diers, Jr 47 Vice President of Corporate Development Marie J. Versen 37 Vice President of Quality Management and Regulatory Compliance
+Name Age Position Dale R. Olseth 69 Chairman and Chief Executive Officer James C. Powell 50 President and Chief Operating Officer Stephen C. Hathaway 44 Vice President and Chief Financial Officer Patrick E. Guire, Ph.D 63 Senior Vice President of Research and Chief Scientific Officer Walter H. Diers, Jr 48 Vice President of Corporate Development Marie J. Versen 38 Vice President of Quality Management and Regulatory Compliance

-Dale R. Olseth joined the Company in 1986 as its President, Chief Executive Officer and a director of the Company and has served as Chairman of the Board since 1988.
-Mr. Olseth also serves on the Board of Directors of The Toro Company and Graco, Inc. He served as Chairman or President and Chief Executive Officer of Medtronic, Inc. from 1976 to 1986.
+Dale R. Olseth joined the Company in 1986 as its President, Chief Executive Officer and a director of the Company and has served as Chairman since 1988.
+Mr. Olseth also serves on the Board of Directors of The Toro Company and Graco Inc. He served as Chairman or President and Chief Executive Officer of Medtronic, Inc. from 1976 to 1986.
 From 1971 to 1976, Mr. Olseth served as President and Chief Executive Officer of Tonka Corporation.
 Mr. Olseth received a B.B.A. degree from the University of Minnesota in 1952 and an M.B.A. degree from Dartmouth College in 1956.